SFTF Educational Cotton Resources for Classrooms

 Fair Trade In Football is a campaign set up to help address the injustices in the world of football.
-There are lots of Fairtrade football activity ideas and information that you can download.
-In 2014 a great new resource was launched to coincide with the World Cup in Brazil: the Fair Trade World Cup.
+It has now extended to support Fairtrade Rugby.
+There are lots of Fairtrade football and rugby activity ideas and information that you can download, including activity resources for a Fair Trade World Cup.
 Why not organise your own Fair Trade World Cup?
 Click on the above link to find out more and download all the activity ideas.

 Hopscotch Theatre Company

 Andrew and Fair Trade Fred are great teaching packs aimed at Lower Primary, Middle-Upper Primary and Secondary Schools have been put together by Gillian Geddes of the Hopscotch Theatre Company, based on their theatre production 'Brand New Andrew and Fair Trade Fred'.
 The packs include lesson plans, activities and explanations of how these are linked to the different areas of the Curriculum for Excellence.
 There are also song lyrics about Fair Trade to download..

 Hopscotch Theatre has kindly given us permission to put these resources on our website.
 If you have trouble in downloading them, please contact us at email@example.com and we can email you the materials.

 Change your shoes is a series of reports that you can download concerning the labour behind our shoes.
 There are also key facts, blogs and stories from those who make our shoes.